python/cpython/Doc/library/urllib.parse.rst

 .. function:: urlparse(urlstring, scheme='', allow_fragments=True)

-   Parse a URL into six components, returning a 6 item :term:`named tuple`.
+   Parse a URL into six components, returning a 6-item :term:`named tuple`.
 This corresponds to the general structure of a URL:
    ``scheme://netloc/path;parameters?query#fragment``.
    Each tuple item is a string, possibly empty.
 The components are not broken up in